Trump says public will 'find out' about U.S. response to Iran downing American drone

 The president's earlier statement on Twitter that Iran had made a "big mistake" was the first official White House response to the downing of the drone, which occurred around 4 a.m.
 Thursday morning in Iran (just after 7:30 pm ET Wednesday evening).

-A meeting was set at the White House for Thursday morning to discuss the U.S. response, according to two administration officials.
+A meeting was held at the White House for Thursday morning to discuss the U.S. response.
 Outgoing acting Defense Secretary Patrick Shanahan and his replacement, Mark Esper, were among those expected to attend.

-At roughly the same time, House and Senate leaders and key committee chairs were scheduled to attend an Iran briefing to discuss their concerns and hear about the situation from officials, Pelosi told reporters Thursday.
+At roughly the same time, House and Senate leaders and key committee chairs planned to attend an Iran briefing to discuss their concerns and hear about the situation from officials, Pelosi told reporters early Thursday.

 Later in the day, Pelosi planned to hold a briefing for the House Democratic caucus with Wendy Sherman, who helped negotiate the Iran nuclear agreement that Trump withdrew from, and former CIA Director John Brennan.